 - Backup Server Profile-Allows you to create the server profile on a vFlash SD card that is installed on the server.
-Lifecycle Controller can create the server profile only on the vFlash SD card. - Export Server Profile-Allows you to export the server profile that is stored on the vFlash SD card to a USB drive or a network share (CIFS, NFS, HTTP, or HTTPS). - Import Server Profile-Allows you to restore the backup image from the vFlash SD card, USB drive, or a network share (CIFS, NFS, HTTP, or HTTPS). - · Import Server License Allows you to import an iDRAC license from a network share or a USB drive. - NOTE: This feature is licensed.
+Lifecycle Controller can create the server profile only on the vFlash SD card. - Export Server Profile-Allows you to export the server profile that is stored on the vFlash SD card to a USB drive or a network share (CIFS, NFS, HTTP, or HTTPS). - Import Server Profile-Allows you to restore the backup image from the vFlash SD card, USB drive, or a network share (CIFS, NFS, HTTP, or HTTPS). - NOTE: On backup, the PERC security state of SEKM will be backed up (existing behavior), but on a restore iDRAC will NOT restore the security state.
+User must manually set the security state of the controller. - · Import Server License-Allows you to import an iDRAC license from a network share or a USB drive. - NOTE: This feature is licensed.
 You must acquire the required license to enable this feature.
 For more information about acquiring and using the licenses, see iDRAC User's Guide available at www.dell.com/idracmanuals.